Anyvoc — FAQ

 What happens when I'm offline?

-Trainer, vocabulary list, streak, and Leitner reviews work fully offline.
-What does not work offline: adding new content via LLM extraction (needs internet) and sign-in.
+The trainer works fully offline — all quiz modes, listening practice, the matching game, your vocabulary list, the streak, and Leitner reviews.
+What does not work offline: adding new content via AI extraction (needs internet) and sign-in.

 Does Anyvoc send ad-tracking or analytics?